Kazutaka Kodaka

-Kazutaka Kodaka (小高 和剛, Kodaka Kazutaka) is a Japanese video game designer, writer and mangaka.
-His work is known for recurring themes of contrasting hope/despair, luck/talent, truth/lies; mixing tragedy with dark humor, numerous plot-twists etc. He was an employee of Spike Chunsoft (formerly Spike) and is widely known as the creator and writer of the Danganronpa franchise.
+Kazutaka Kodaka (小高 和剛, Kodaka Kazutaka) is a Japanese video game designer, writer, and manga artist.
+His work is known for recurring themes of contrasting hope and despair, luck and talent, truth and lies, and mixing tragedy with dark humor, as well as using numerous plot twists.
+He was an employee of Spike Chunsoft (formerly Spike) and is widely known as the creator and writer of the Danganronpa franchise.
 He left the company in 2017 and founded Too Kyo Games with other ex-employees.

 Biography

 Early life

 Kodaka was born at July 8, 1978, and has lived in Tokyo his entire life.
 He was educated at a private boys' junior high school.
 He described his childhood saying that he had very few friends and spent his free time after school watching anime, though he would have wanted to be popular among his peers.
 Still, he studied diligently as it was the only way he could get results, but eventually he grew tired and only regained his enthusiasm when he became aware of a chance to study film at Nihon University College of Art, where he later majored and graduated, earning a degree in film studies.

 The first video games Kodaka played were Wrecking Crew, Clu Clu Land, and Pac-Man.
 He enjoyed playing games a lot, holding a part-time job at a video game store while studying at university.
 His original career plan was to become a film screenwriter, but later went for a different industry: Kodaka had a strong desire to "make something original", and felt it would be easier to do so as video games instead of movies.
 He applied for jobs at both Atlus and Spike.
 At the time, Atlus had a bigger lineup of games with stories, so Kodaka pursued Spike, as he thought he would have a better chance at making an original game there.